d120/djangocms/README.md

 ./manage.py runserver
 ```

+Note that some of the required Python packages have other dependencies, e.g. to C libraries which one can install using the distribution's package manager.
+Which exactly can differ but starting a web search when pip install shows an error typically gives good results.

 ## Important Notes on Settings

 By default, the `settings.py` file is used which is suitable for a development setup.
 To have a proper deployment on production, one should use the `settings_production.py` file (which imports the default, overrides certain preferences, and reads secrets from `settings_secrets.py`).
 This means: